Ravennoxia/tamagotchi-resources/README.md

 Note that I work on this in my free time and mostly prioritize based on my own interests.
 Don't hold your breath waiting for a feature release.

-* Uni Room Planner - similar as Uni Outfit Planner but for room background, furniture, item, garden and pet
 * Compilation of external tama resources - resources I've found useful made by others in the community and also links to their shops
 * Table of alternate forms - costumes, changes, transformations, personality stages etc.